vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/JSONMIDI_Framework/Roadmap.md

 ## Project Overview

 **MIDIp2p** is the core MIDI streaming framework that will serve as the foundation for **JamNet**, a comprehensive distributed audio collaboration platform.
-This roadmap focuses specifically on establishing robust, ultra-low-latency MIDI transfer capabilities using the JSONMIDI protocol over the TOAST (Transport Optimized Audio Synchronization Tunnel) network layer.
+This roadmap focuses specifically on establishing robust, ultra-low-latency MIDI transfer capabilities using the JSONMIDI protocol over the TOAST (Transport Oriented Audio Synchronization Tunnel) network layer.

 ### Current Scope: MIDI-Only Focus
 - ✅ JSON-based MIDI protocol specification (JSONMIDI)